c-proof/pyglider/README.md

   variables are in the `*.CAC` files.
 5. Edit `deployment.yaml` with appropriate metadata for your glider and deployment.
-There are a lot of fields, but most should not change after the first deploymnt unless the snsor payload changes on the glider.
+There are a lot of fields, but most should not change after the first deployment unless the sensor payload changes on the glider.

 Why?
 ====